euyemura/myNotes/grounded-ruby/08_strings_symbols_scalar_objects.md

 `chop` does not take any arguments, it'll always take off the last character of the string that you give it.

-`chomp` defaults to the newline character, and will only take action if it finds that target string, you can also give it a string of any length and it will chomp it off i f it appears at the end of the string.
+`chomp` defaults to the newline character, and will only take action if it finds that target string, you can also give it a string of any length and it will chomp it off if it appears at the end of the string.

 They both have bang equivalents.